veni-vidi-code/VirusTotalDiscordBot/README.md

 On first loading it will throw an error after creating a config.json file, fill it with you discord bot token and your VirusTotal Api Token, then reload the bot
+There is a different file names settings.py(Cogs/settings.py) where you can disable checks on other bots or specific file types

 Now the bot should send warnings on servers where urls, files and domains get posted and should test them